NYPL/nypl-library-card-app/README.md

 ## Accessibility

-There are two ways to use the `react-axe` package for accessibility review while developing.
+There are two ways to use the `@axe-core/react` package for accessibility review while developing.
 This is the package of choice used in a few NYPL React applications.
 Only turn it on when needed and not while developing all the time because it uses a lot of browser resouces.

 1. Run `NEXT_PUBLIC_USE_AXE=true npm run dev`
 2. or update the `NEXT_PUBLIC_USE_AXE` environment variable in your `.env` file.